-- A representation is - a formal system or mapping by which the information can be specified (D. Marr) - a sign system in that it stands for something other than its self. - for example: the number thirty-four roman
+- A representation is - a formal system or mapping by which the information can be specified (D. Marr) - a sign system in that it stands for something other than its self. - for example: the number thirty-four different representations reveal different aspects of the information decimal: counting & information about powers of 10, binary: counting & information about powers of 2, roman: impress your friends (outperformed by positional system)

-34 decimal

-XXXIV binary
+34 100010 XXXIV decimal binary